 - Elementary or Early Childhood Education Teaching Certificate OR

-- ENG 105 (or equivalent) with a minimum grade of B
+- ENG 105 (or equivalent) or 6 units of English or composition coursework with a minimum grade of B

 - Math (College Algebra) with a minimum grade of C